 The most convenient way to reach the World War II Memorial is by Metrobus or Metro.
-There are two Metro stations close by: Smithsonian and Federal Triangle, both located on the Orange and Blue lines.
+There are two Metro stations close by: Smithsonian and Federal Triangle, both located on the Orange, Blue and Silver lines.
 As for the bus,take either the 32, 34 or 36 Metrobus routes.
-If traveling by car, visitor parking is available along Ohio Drive, as well as limited handicapped parking.
-However, note that street parking is scarce nearby.

 What will I see at the National World War II Memorial?